South Korea to tighten property curbs as home prices surge

 The government of President Moon Jae-in has introduced a raft of measures to cool property price rises since he took office in May 2017 amid a buying frenzy in the overcrowded capital region.

 "Under the current administration, property market rules are going only one way, and that's tougher lending rules and higher levies.
-Those with enough cash won't have much problem, but those who need to borrow to buy homes will," said an analyst at the Korea Appraisal Board.
+Those with enough cash will not have much problem, but those who need to borrow to buy homes will," said an analyst at the Korea Appraisal Board.

 "The local market may pause from speculative investments for a while, as there are some excessively heavy restrictions (in Wednesday's announcement) especially with purchasing rights of apartments under construction."